r0ss26/my-portfolio/README.md

 ## Purpose

 The purpose of my portfolio website is to showcase my web development and programming skills & knowledge.
 This has been implemented in two ways - firstly, the website itself demonstrates functionality which I have designed utilising HTML5, CSS3 and JavaScript.
-Secondly, I have includes a "Works" section on the page which links to various programming projects I have worked on that I am proud of.
+Secondly, I have included a "Works" section on the page which links to various programming projects I have worked on that I am proud of.

 This site also aims to bring attention to my blog posts which are published on the site.
 These posts outline my learning, progress and passion for development.